Electric Cars

 Nissan Ariya ConceptNissan Ariya ConceptNissan

-Nissan today showed off the Ariya Concept, a crossover electric car which has a claimed 300-mile range and we think looks really smart.
-The design is a breath of fresh air compared to the company's other fully-electric car, the Leaf, and we hope the Ariya doesn't change too much as it transitions from concept to production-ready.
+Nissan today showed off the Ariya Concept, a crossover electric car with a claimed 300-mile range that looks really smart.
+The design is a breath of fresh air compared to the company's other fully electric car, the Leaf, and we hope the Ariya doesn't change too much as it transitions from concept to production-ready.

 Features include the company's new ProPilot 2.0 semi-autonomous driving system and a cabin accented with copper details.
 The 0-60 mph time is a claimed five seconds, which is pretty swift for a car in the crossover category.